martinty/multi-threading/README.md

 Simple examples to demonstrate usage of threads and third party libraries as Eigen.

-If you download `multi-threading` with "Download ZIP" the `stdmt` folder will be empty.
+If you download `multi-threading` with "Download ZIP", the `stdmt` folder will be empty.
 Then you also need to download [stdmt](https://github.com/martinty/stdmt/tree/640c29629e60f8549785b9cabed7cc9d6f274cbd) with "Download ZIP" and place it in the folder.

 ### [cplusplus](http://www.cplusplus.com/)